kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 * A default PubSub.   `Lowest Priority`
 * A PubSub per application
-* A PubSub specified for an event type during registration. `Highest Priority`
+* A PubSub specified for an Event type during registration. `Highest Priority`

 **Requirements:**

 * API to expose available PubSub in Kyma.
+* Implementation to fetch the information from Event, Application or default to decide which PubSub to use in the same order.

 **Open questions**